jro31/jethro-codes/_articles/my-story.md

 There are many reasons why I code.

-At the very surface level, it's because I enjoy it, and because I'm good at it.
+At a very surface level, it's because I enjoy it, and because I'm good at it.
 I love solving analytical problems.

 I also like that there's nothing superficial with code.
 You are judged on the work that you produce, and it's there in black and white for everyone to see.
 There is no hiding from the truth.

-When you've worked in politically-drive workplaces as I have in the past, you appreciate the sincerity of code.
+When you've worked in politically-driven workplaces, as I have in the past, you appreciate the sincerity of code.

-On a grander scale though, I had the belief when I started coding, that I was going to be able to have my cake and eat it too.
+On a grander scale, I had the belief when I started coding, that I was going to be able to have my cake and eat it too.
 That I would be able to live a lifestyle where I could live for the moment, working from anywhere in the world... having freedom.
 But that I would also be able to save for the future.

 I think that's what it really comes down to.

 Everyone wants to have a job that they enjoy.
 Very few actually do.
 And for me, learning to code was me taking that shot to give myself a future where I'd be happy.

-When that day comes, that I'm lying on my death bed, looking back over my life, I want to look back and see that the world is a better place because I was a part of it.
+When that day comes, that I'm lying on my death bed, looking back over my life, I want to look back and see that the world is a better place because I was part of it.

-That thought lies behind so many of the lifestyle choices that I make.
+That thought lies behind so many of the lifestyle choices I make.

 And what it really comes down to, is how did you treat the people, the animals, and the environment around you?
 Did you cause pain and anguish in the places that you went, or did you make people smile?